groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/text-extraction/extract-text-in-accurate-mode/_index.md

 ## Prerequisites
 Before we begin, make sure you have the following:
 - Visual Studio: Installed on your machine.
-- GroupDocs.Parser for .NET: Downloaded and referenced in your project.
+- GroupDocs.Parser for .NET: Downloaded and tutorialsd in your project.
 You can download it [here](https://releases.groupdocs.com/parser/net/).

 ## Import Namespaces
 To get started, you need to import the necessary namespaces: